This article may contain compensated links. See our full disclosure here

 After a full day exploring beautiful Kyoto, time to relax over dinner and reflect on what you saw or you can enjoy a dinner and show by a Maiko (apprentice Geisha or Geiko).

 - Maiko show and dinner – if your glimpse of the geiko and maiko in the streets of Gion was not enough, you can attend a private and exclusive performance by a maiko accompanied by a traditional kaiseki style dinner.
 There are a few of these experiences on the market however what we like about this one is that you’re able to interact with the maiko and ask questions.
-You may even be invited to participate in a drinking game – click here for more info Performances start at 17:00pm
+You may even be invited to participate in party games – click here for more info

 - Casual ramen dinner – Musoshin [ 558-2 Komatsucho, Higashiyama-ku] If you love ramen then this tiny restaurant in Gion is sure to be a hit.
 We loved cosy Musoshin where you order your tasty noodle soup via a vending machine.
 Choose between salt or soy sauce ramen base and there is also fried chicken (karage) if you’re still hungry.

 - Kaiseki dinner – Gion Hanaski [website] – multi-course set menu dinner featuring local produce and dishes.
 Expect beautifully presented seafood, soup, meat and vegetable dishes – read reviews on TripAdvisor